The 12 Best ETFs to Battle a Bear Market

 That's what consumer staples are: the staples of everyday life.
 Some are what you'd think (bread, milk, toilet paper, toothbrushes), but staples also can include products such as tobacco and alcohol – which people treat like needs, even if they're not.

 Like utilities, consumer staples tend to have fairly predictable revenues, and they pay decent dividends.
-The Consumer Staples Select Sector SPDR Fund (XLP, $62.02) invests in the 30-plus consumer staples stocks of the S&P 500 – a who's who of the household brands you've grown up with and know.
-It holds a significant chunk of Procter & Gamble (PG, 16.0%), which makes Bounty paper towels, Charmin toilet paper and Dawn dish soap.
-Coca-Cola (KO) and PepsiCo (PEP) – the latter of which also boasts Frito-Lay, a massive snacks division – combine to make up another 20% of assets.
+The Consumer Staples Select Sector SPDR Fund (XLP, $71.92) invests in the 30-plus consumer staples stocks of the S&P 500 – a who's who of the household brands you've grown up with and know.
+It's market cap-weighted, meaning the larger the company, the more money XLP invests in the stock.
+Thus, it holds a significant 15% chunk of Procter & Gamble (PG), which makes Bounty paper towels, Charmin toilet paper and Dawn dish soap.
+Coca-Cola (KO) and PepsiCo – the latter of which also boasts Frito-Lay, a massive snacks division – combine to make up more than 20% of assets.

 Vanguard Short-Term Bond ETF